CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 Once you have completed the contract itself, have all members sign and date the document as an indicator that all members have read the document and agreed to uphold all outlined items.
 Then, save the file as a PDF and upload it to Gradescope.
 Only one team member needs to make the submission; they can then add the rest of the teammates as group members for a group submission.

-We also **highly recommend** that you [bookmark](https://slack.com/help/articles/205239997-Pin-messages-and-bookmark-links) this document in your team’s Slack channel.
+We also **highly recommend** that you [bookmark](https://slack.com/help/articles/205239997-Pin-messages-and-bookmark-links) the teamwork contract in your team’s Slack channel.

 ### Project Planning (40 pts)